crycode-de/ioBroker.discord/docs/en/README.md

 #### Sending simple texts

 To send a simple text, just write the text into the `.send` state of your target.
-You may use [Markdown](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-) for text formatting like in your Discord client.
+You may use [Discord Markdown] for text formatting like in your Discord client.

-To mention a user you can use the user ID in the form `<@user-id>`.
+To mention a user, you can use the user ID in the form `<@user-id>`.
 For group mentions use `<@&group-id>` and for channel mentions use `<#channel-id>`.

 Examples: `This is my message.`, `This is _my_ **formatted** message.`, `Hey <@490222742801481728>!`